CodeWizard-Ishu/Treasure-Hunt-Game/README.md

 ## Description
-A virtual escape room where users will have to piece together clues and riddles in order to find a key and escape before the killer gets home.
+A virtual treasure hunt where users will have to piece together clues and riddles in order to find a key and find the map before anyone else.
 Made using the MERN Stack.
 2D game played by clicking / dragging on images to find clues and figure out puzzles and riddles.
 App has user authentication and stores save file with progress in Mongo database.

 ## Screenshots